-- Audit Wales, in its audit of the Council's financial accounts for the year ended 31st of March 2020 is required to conduct the audit in accordance with the requirements set out in international standards of auditing (ISA's) - as part of the requirements of the ISA's Audit Wales wrote to the Head of Finance seeking views on a number of governance areas impacting upon the audit of the accounts relevant to both management and "those charged with governance" - Those areas of governance where views were sought are identified in Annex A along with the Council's response and encompass: - Matters in relation to fraud Appendix 1; - Matters in relation to laws and regulations Appendix 2; and - Matters in relation to related parties Appendix 3
+- Audit Wales, in its audit of the Shared Regulatory Services financial accounts for the year ended 31st March 2020 is required to conduct the audit in accordance with the requirements set out in international standards for auditing (ISA's). - As part of the requirements of the ISA's, Audit Wales wrote to the Head of Finance seeking views on a number of governance areas impacting upon the audit of the accounts relevant to both management and "those charged with governance". - Those area of governance where views were sought are identified in Annex A along with the Council's response and encompasses: - Matters in relation to fraud Appendix 1; - Matters in relation to laws and regulations Appendix 2; and - Matters in relation to related parties Appendix 3